 You do not need to be an AARP member to qualify for The Hartford car insurance.
 The Hartford is an independent insurance provider.

-While some of these policy options are self explanatory, we've broken down some of the unique aspects of AARP's policy features below.
+While some of these policy options are self-explanatory, we've outlined some unique aspects of AARP's policy features below.